Seven Nation Army: Impact for the White Stripes

-"Seven Nation Army" continued to chart intermittently years after its release.
+"Seven Nation Army" has continued to chart intermittently years after its release.
 The song debuted at number four on the Federation of the Italian Music Industry (FIMI) chart on July 27, 2006, and it peaked at number three a week later.
 On June 29, 2008, it debuted at number 18 on the Swiss Hitparade chart, where it ultimately peaked at number four; it reentered this chart several times afterward, most recently in 2013.
 The song debuted at number 23 on the Ö3 Austria Top 40 chart on July 4, 2008, and it peaked at number 18 the next week; it later entered the Ö3 Austria Top 75 chart for one week on February 3, 2012.
 The song also entered the French Singles Chart on multiple occasions from 2013 to 2018, peaking at number 48 on February 23, 2013.
 It debuted on the Billboard Hot Rock Songs chart on January 18, 2014, peaking at number 12 during its first week.

 The song was awarded several certifications in the 2010s.
 It was certified gold by Germany's Federal Music Industry Association in 2010, indicating over 150,000 sales of the single.
 In 2013, the British Phonographic Industry awarded "Seven Nation Army" a silver certification; after receiving a gold certification two years later, the song was certified double platinum in 2019 for sales and streams of over 1,200,000.
 The song was certified gold by the FIMI in 2014; three years later, it received a platinum certification, having sold over 50,000 copies.